-The District provides water service to over 61,000 residents in the greater Novato area through 20,700 potable water service connections and 97 recycled water connections.
-The District also provides water service to approximately 1,800 residents in the Point Reyes service area of West Marin County through 789 service connections and sewer service to approximately 500 residents in the Oceana Marin service area of West Marin County through 235 service connections.
+The District provides water service to over 61,000 residents in the greater Novato area through 20,831 potable water service connections and 100 recycled water connections.
+The District also provides water service to approximately 1,800 residents in the Point Reyes service area of West Marin County through 792 service connections and sewer service to approximately 500 residents in the Oceana Marin service area of West Marin County through 235 service connections.

-Residential customers comprise approximately 93% of the District's customer base and consume approximately 80% of the water produced annually by the District.
-On average, the District purchases approximately 75% of its Novato water supply from the Sonoma County Water Agency (Agency) with the balance derived from the District's Stafford Lake Reservoir and some recycled water.
-The District purchased approximately 1.9 billion gallons of water in fiscal year 2022 and 2.3 billion gallons of water in fiscal year 2021 from the Agency.
+Residential customers comprise approximately 90% of the District's customer base and consume approximately 80% of the water produced annually by the District.
+On average, the District purchases approximately 80% of its Novato water supply from the Sonoma County Water Agency (SCWA) with the balance derived from the District's Stafford Lake Reservoir and some recycled water.
+The District purchased approximately 1.3 billion gallons of water in fiscal year 2023 and 1.9 billion gallons of water in fiscal year 2022 from SCWA.